AdaCore/spark2014/lrm/source/packages.rst

         -- P has no state abstraction
     end P;

-    -- P.Pub is the visible that declares the state abstraction
+    -- P.Pub is the public package that declares the state abstraction

     limited with P.Priv;   -- Indicates to P.Pub that the visible (to P.Pub)
-                           -- state may be P.Priv constituents of P.Pub's
+                           -- state of P.Priv may be constituents of P.Pub's
                            -- state abstractions.
     package P.Pub --  public unit
       with Abstract_State => (R, S)